 Beckler Peak is a 7.4 mile lightly trafficked out and back trail located near Skykomish, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from June until October.
+The trail is primarily used for hiking and walking and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash